DsSoft-Byte/VanillaDebianEssentials/README.md

 java -version

+# XFCE Log-in remember user
+XFCE's "LightDM" GTK Greeter does not remember users so here is the fix:

+su

+sudo nano /etc/lightdm/lightdm.conf

+#greeter-hide-users=false  *uncomment* should look like this: greeter-hide-users=false

+Save and relog/reboot

 # To be continiued
 To add to this list, clone or pull request
 Will add what i will need later on.